Bondage positions and methods: Shinju

 Shinju is a traditional Japanese breast bondage technique in which a rope is tied above, below and between the breasts, and also forms a halter over the shoulders and around the neck.
 The term Shinju (from the Japanese 真珠 meaning pearl) is a euphemism to refer to the binding of female breasts.
 It has been popularly claimed that "shinju" is an authentic Japanese term for a "bikini harness".
 However, no such tie called a "shinju" is found in historic or present kinbaku.

 The basic or foundational kinbaku form of binding the arms and breasts is known as the Ushiro Takatekote, which is to bind the arms behind (ushiro) the back in a box arm position (takate kote).
 This basic box arm tie, originally found in the samurai martial art of hojōjutsu (捕縄術) or Nawajutsu, (縄術) evolved into its erotic usage at the end of the 19th century and early 20th century, and is the foundation of most other kinbaku ties.

 Combination with other techniques

 Sometimes, breast bondage is combined with other bondage techniques.
 For example, the woman's arms can be tied behind her back, in an elbow or box tie or in a reverse prayer position.
 When combined with breast bondage, bound arms force the woman's chest and breasts to protrude further.
 When combining breast and arm bondage, the ropes can draw the ropes above and below the breasts together at the sides of the breasts as they pass under the shoulders and behind the neck, thus resulting in rope effectively surrounding the breasts.

-Breast bondage can play an integral part in suspension bondage.
-If the subject is being suspended, particularly in a horizontal position such as a suspended hogtie, breast bondage is used as the main supporting area under the chest.